Assembling a Works Cited List

 - Only the first author's name should be listed last name first.

-- If there are two or three authors, the second and third authors' names are listed first name first, as shown in the book example.
+- If there are two authors, the second authors' name is listed first name first, as shown in the book example.

-- For a work with more than 3 authors, list only the first author's name followed by a comma and the words et al.
+- For a work with 3 or more authors, list only the first author's name followed by a comma and the words et al.